ALRW/dayAsADev/courseSections/section7.md

 ```
 As a logo obsessed prototypical business owner
-I need to see my prototype logo on the website navbar
+I need to see my prototype logo and company name on the website navigation bar
 In order to be able to sleep at night
 ```